alexandre-providentcrm/sugarcrm_packager/readme.md

 ##Setup

 Select the branch you want in the project folder
-Get the Commit GUID -> You can use the
+Get the Commit GUID -> You can use the terminal command
 ```shell
 	git log
 ```

-Set all the field
+Set all the fields

 * Description
 * Name